kishoor-nm/DermexaVision/README.md

 # Prediction

-Predict the skin condition for a new image using:
+Predict the skin condition of a new image using:

 ```bash
 python src/predict.py
 ```

-The script loads the trained model (`best_model.keras`) and returns the predicted skin disease class.
+The prediction script loads the trained model (`best_model.keras`) and predicts the corresponding skin condition.

 ---

 # Trained Model

-The trained model is **not stored directly in the repository** because it exceeds GitHub's 100 MB file size limit.
+The trained model is **not included in this repository** because it exceeds GitHub's 100 MB file size limit.

-You can download the latest trained model from the repository's **Releases** page.
+You can download the latest trained model from the **Releases** section of this repository.

 After downloading, place the model in: